SEO for Sydney Restaurants

 How to Structure Your Menu for Search

-Write Descriptive Dish Text
+Descriptive Ingredient Text

 We recently audited a well-reviewed Italian restaurant in Leichhardt.
 Their menu was a four-page PDF with stunning design — and Google had indexed exactly zero dishes from it.
 After converting to structured HTML with proper schema, the site ranked for 52 dish-specific keywords within 10 weeks, including "cacio e pepe Sydney," "fresh pasta Leichhardt," and "Italian desserts Inner West."
 Those keywords now drive an estimated 420 additional monthly visitors.
 At a 4% booking conversion rate, that is 17 extra covers per month from menu SEO alone.